Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Offers

-@apidoc[OfferResp]s can be issued by accounts to buy or sell assets.
+@apidoc[OfferResponse]s can be issued by accounts to buy or sell assets.
 Sources for offers is available only by account.

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #offer_source_examples }